-Mathematical Thought From Ancient to Modern Times (3 vols.), Kline, was used Spring 1995 A History of Mathematics - An Introduction, Victor J. Katz, was used in Spring 1994.
+Mathematical Thought From Ancient to Modern Times (3 vols.).
+A History of Mathematics - An Introduction, Victor J. Katz.

-Others used in the past include:
+Texts used in the past include:

-An Introduction to the History of Mathematics, 4th edition, Howard Eves A History of Mathematics, Carl B. Boyer The Historical Development of Calculus, C. H. Edwards, Jr.
+An Introduction to the History of Mathematics, 4th edition, Howard Eves A History of Mathematics, Carl B. Boyer and Uta Merzbach The Historical Development of Calculus, C. H. Edwards, Jr. Mathematics and its History, Stillwell.